 That is, the scenario approximation enforces all of the constraints corresponding to the sample taken.
-When the nominal problem is convex (that is, $X \subseteq \mathbf{R}^n$ is a convex set, f is convex, and G is convex in x for each $\xi$ ), they show that the scenario approximation problem will yield a feasible solution to (PCP) with probability of at least $1 - \delta$ for
+When $X \subseteq \mathbf{R}^n$ is a convex set, f is convex and G is convex in x for each ξ , they show that the scenario approximation problem will yield a feasible solution to PCP with probability at least $1 - \delta$ for

-(2) $$N \ge \frac{2}{\epsilon} \log\left(\frac{1}{\delta}\right) + 2n + \frac{2n}{\epsilon} \log\left(\frac{2}{\epsilon}\right).$$
+$$N \ge \frac{2}{\epsilon} \log\left(\frac{1}{\delta}\right) + 2n + \frac{2n}{\epsilon} \log\left(\frac{2}{\epsilon}\right).$$ (2)

 In addition, under the stated convexity assumptions, the scenario approximation problem remains a convex program.
-An advantage of this approach relative to the approximations [4, 6, 11, 23] is that the only assumption that is made on the distribution of $\xi$ is that it can be sampled from.
+An advantage of this approach relative to the approximations [4, 6, 10, 22] is that the only assumption that is made on the distribution of ξ is that it can be sampled from.

-The key difference between the sample approximation that we study and scenario approximation is that we allow the risk level in the sample approximation problem to be positive; that is, we do not require that all sampled constraint sets be satisfied.
+The key difference between the sample approximation we study and scenario approximation is that we allow the risk level in the sample approximation problem to be positive, that is, we do not require that all sampled constraint sets be satisfied.
 Instead, the constraint sets which will be satisfied can be chosen optimally.
-The disadvantage of this scheme is that the sample approximation problem with a positive risk level has a nonconvex feasible region and hence may be difficult to solve despite having a simplified probabilistic structure.
-Specifically, if we allow k of the N sampled constraint sets to be violated, then we must choose a set of k constraint sets which will not be enforced, and there are $\binom{N}{k}$ possible sets from which to choose.
-Choosing the optimal set is an NP-hard problem even in a very special case [20].
-However, in some special cases, such as when randomness appears only in the right-hand side of the constraints, the sample approximation problem may be relatively tractable to solve with integer programming techniques; see [20, 19].
-In addition, for generating feasible solutions to (PCP), our analysis indicates that with appropriately chosen parameters any feasible solution to the sample approximation problem will be feasible to the original problem with high probability, so that it is sufficient to generate heuristic solutions.
-Similarly, to obtain a lower bound for (PCP), it is sufficient to obtain a lower bound for the appropriate sample approximation problem.
+The disadvantage of this scheme is that the sample approximation problem with positive risk level has a non-convex feasible region, and hence may be difficult to solve despite having a simplified probabilistic structure.
+However, in some special cases, such as when randomness appears only in the righ-hand side of the constraints, the sample approximation problem may be tractable, see [19, 18].

-In the context of generating feasible solutions for (PCP), our sample approximation scheme includes as a special case the scenario approximation of [7, 8] in which the constraints corresponding to all sampled vectors $\xi^i$ are enforced.
-In this special case, we obtain results very similar to those in [8] in terms of how many samples should be used to yield a solution feasible to (PCP) with high probability.
-However, our analysis is quite different from the analysis of [8] and, in particular, requires a significantly different set of assumptions.
+In the context of generating feasible solutions for PCP, our sample approximation scheme includes as a special case the scenario approximation of [7, 8] in which the constraints corresponding to all sampled vectors ξ^i are enforced.
+In this special case, we obtain results very similar to those in [8] in terms of how many samples should be used to yield a solution feasible to PCP with high probability.
+However, our analysis is quite different from the analysis of [8], and in particular, requires a significantly different set of assumptions.
 In some cases our assumptions are more stringent, but there are also a number of cases in which our assumptions apply and those of [8] do not, most notably if the feasible region X is not convex, as in the case of a mixed-integer program.
-Thus, our results complement those of [8] in two ways: First we show that sample approximations with positive risk levels can be used to yield feasible solutions to (PCP), and second we relax the convexity assumptions.
-Another closely related work is [9], in which the authors consider a sample approximation problem in which some of the sampled constraints are allowed to be violated.
-When the nominal problem is convex and a nondegeneracy assumption holds, they present an estimate on the sample size needed to obtain a feasible solution with high probability when a fixed number of sampled constraint sets are discarded optimally.
-Under these assumptions, their results for generating feasible solutions are very similar to the results that we present.
-The unique contributions of the present paper are (1) we use assumptions which are significantly different from the convexity and nondegeneracy assumptions used in [9] (neither set of assumptions implies the other), (2) we analyze a method for generating lower bounds on the optimal value (which is useful for validating the quality of a given solution), (3) we prove that the sample approximation yields an exact optimal solution with high probability when X is finite (as in the case of an integer program), and (4) we conduct extensive numerical experiments on practical size problems indicating the potential of the approach.
+Thus, our results complement those of [8] in two ways: first we show that sample approximations with positive risk levels can be used to yield feasible solutions to PCP, and second we relax the convexity assumptions.